Senate Confirms Kathy Kraninger As CFPB Director

 Mulvaney also ordered the agency to drop a pending lawsuit toward Golden Valley Lending, which alleged the lenders engaged in unfair, deceptive and abusive business practices and charged annualized interest rates of almost 950 percent.

-Democrats have pledged to examine the after effects of Mulvaney's tenure once they take control of the house in the new year.
+Democrats have pledged to examine the aftereffects of Mulvaney's tenure once they take control of the House in the new year.

+"I call on Director Kraninger to put consumers first by rolling back the anti-consumer actions taken by her predecessor and allowing the Consumer Bureau to resume its work of protecting hardworking Americans from unfair, deceptive or abusive practices," Rep. Maxine Waters, D-Calif., said in a statement after the confirmation vote.